-LAS VEGAS – The award-winning Las Vegas Sun hosted its third annual Sun Standout Awards the evening of Wednesday, May 23.
+LAS VEGAS – The award-winning Las Vegas Sun hosted its fourth annual Sun Standout Awards the evening of Tuesday, May 21.
 Finalists celebrated in style with friends and family at the South Point Hotel, Casino & Spa’s Showroom.
-The black-tie award ceremony honored Southern Nevada’s outstanding high school sports teams, athletes, coaches, moments and games of the 2017-18 school year.
-The gala was sponsored by the soon-to-be Las Vegas Raiders, Vegas Golden Knights, Las Vegas Lights, Las Vegas 51’s, Las Vegas Aces, and Findlay Toyota, and hosted by Greenspun Media Group’s Group Publisher Gordon Prouty and the Las Vegas Sun’s Managing Editor Ray Brewer.
+The black-tie award ceremony honored Southern Nevada’s outstanding high school sports teams, athletes, coaches, moments and games of the 2018-19 school year.
+The gala was sponsored by the soon-to-be Las Vegas Raiders, Vegas Golden Knights Foundation, Las Vegas Aviators, Las Vegas Aces, Metro by T-Mobile, Rising Star and Findlay Toyota, and hosted by Las Vegas Sun Managing Editor, Ray Brewer.